Step 5: Understand What’s Different About Real Estate in Hawaiʻi vs. Other Places

 The Market Is Competitive

-In other words, when you’re buying real estate in Hawaii, get your bid strategy ready early.
+In other words, when you’re buying real estate in Hawaiʻi, get your bid strategy ready early.
 Discuss it carefully with your real estate agent, and work with them closely to maximize your chances of getting the home you want.

 Fee Simple vs. Leasehold

-If you’ve browsed real estate listings in Hawaii—especially in Honolulu—you may have noticed a detail that reads: “Land Tenure: Leasehold.”
+If you’ve browsed real estate listings in Hawaiʻi—especially in Honolulu—you may have noticed a detail that reads: “Land Tenure: Leasehold.”
 The other thing you’ll notice is that these properties are significantly less expensive than comparable ones listed as “fee simple.”

-Hawaii is one of only a few states in which you’ll see leasehold arrangements.
-(New York or Florida are the others.)
+Hawaiʻi is one of only a few states in which you’ll see leasehold arrangements.
+(New York and Florida are the others.)
 Before you enter into a leasehold agreement, it’s important to understand that it’s different than buying a property outright.

 Island Traffic Is Real

-For many people, one of the perks of paradise is the possibility of leaving their long, dull commute behind.
+For many people, one of the perks of paradise is the possibility of leaving a long, dull commute behind.
 However, you’ll still find traffic in paradise, no matter which island you choose.

 If the idea of a long commute turns your stomach, consider your family’s driving patterns when you’re choosing a neighborhood.
 Will you be going with the traffic or against it when you head to work?
 What about school?
 How heavy is the traffic in your area at the busiest times of day?

-You don’t want to spend all your time in Hawaii behind the wheel.
+You don’t want to spend all your time in Hawaiʻi behind the wheel.
 Make sure you consider your location and your potential driving habits carefully before committing.

-Hawaii’s incredible and diverse ecosystems are one of the reasons many people move here.
+Hawaiʻi’s incredible and diverse ecosystems are one of the reasons many people move here.
 The idea of living right near the beach, tucked on the side of a dormant volcano, or nestled in a tropical rainforest all sound intriguing, no?

-Finally, Hawaii is one of 14 states in which home inspectors do not need to be licensed.
+Finally, Hawaiʻi is one of 14 states in which home inspectors do not need to be licensed.
 As a result, you’ll want to pick your inspector carefully.
-Understand the experience and background that qualify your home inspector for their role and, ideally, get a referral from a professional you trust.
+Understand the experience and background that qualify your home inspector for their role.
+Ideally, get a referral from a professional you trust.

-Finally, we’ve got a couple of tips to help you position yourself for an easy, fun, and successful home-buying experience.
+Next, we’ve got a couple of tips to help you position yourself for an easy, fun, and successful home-buying experience.